-- 1. locate, interpret and understand primary and secondary sources of law. - in areas of law already studied, accurately to identify and clearly explain legal issues in complex problems, correctly apply relevant legal rules, and provide suggested resolutions to the problem supported by appropriate authority. - 3. in unknown areas of law, to undertake background research to identify legal issues in complex problems, clearly explain those legal issues, correctly apply relevant legal rules, and provide suggested resolutions to the problem supported by appropriate authority. - 4. construct legal arguments based on a variety of sources. - 5. present these arguments effectively. - 6. use electronic research methods - 7. evaluate and criticise existing law and underlying policy and to provide doctrinal commentary.
+- 1. locate, interpret and understand primary and secondary sources of law. - 2. in areas of law already studied, accurately to identify and clearly explain legal issues in complex problems, correctly apply relevant legal rules, and provide suggested resolutions to the problem supported by appropriate authority. - 3. in unknown areas of law, ability to undertake background research to identify legal issues in complex problems, clearly explain those legal issues, correctly apply relevant legal rules, and provide suggested resolutions to the problem supported by appropriate authority. - 4. construct legal arguments based on a variety of sources. - 5. present these arguments effectively. - 6. use electronic research methods - 7. evaluate and criticise existing law and underlying policy and to provide doctrinal commentary. - 8. ability to research primary legal materials and construct legal argument using the French language.